Density gradient

-Density gradient is a spatial variation in density over an area.
+Density gradient is a spatial variation in density over a region.
 The term is used in the natural sciences to describe varying density of matter, but can apply to any quantity whose density can be measured.

 Aerodynamics

 In the study of supersonic flight, Schlieren photography observes the density gradient of air as it interacts with aircraft.

 Also in the field of Computational Fluid Dynamics, Density gradient is used to observe the acoustic waves, shock waves or expansion waves in the flow field.

 Water

 A steep density gradient in a body of water can have the effect of trapping energy and preventing convection, such a gradient is employed in solar ponds.
 In the case of salt water, sharp gradients can lead to stratification of different concentrations of salinity.
 This is called a Halocline.

 Biology

 In the life sciences, a special technique called density gradient separation is used for isolating and purifying cells, viruses and subcellular particles.
 Variations of this include Isopycnic centrifugation, Differential centrifugation, and Sucrose gradient centrifugation.
 A blood donation technique called Pheresis involves density gradient separation.